 Direction and Mentoring of Teaching Assistants (TAs)

-- Make preliminary assignments of TAs to recitations and lab sections; confirm appointments with department chair or designee.
+- Make preliminary assignments of TAs to recitations and lab sections, maintaining a spreadsheet for CU-SIS and HR purposes; confirm appointments with department chair or designee.

-- Work with faculty and instructors who are teaching general chemistry laboratory courses to address issues pertaining to TA performance, concerns expressed by undergraduate students, etc.
+- Work with faculty and instructors of general chemistry laboratory courses to address issues pertaining to TA performance, concerns expressed by undergraduate students, etc.

-- Organize, coordinate and participate in annual TA Training program.
+- Coordinate, supervise and participate in annual TA Training program.